Course : Clinical Practicum IV

 - Final Exam Day/Time

 All clinical courses require the student to integrate theory and laboratory training in the patient care setting.
-The focus of this clinical course is application of therapies, techniques and procedures used to support the adult patient in respiratory failure.
-Topics include pulmonary rehabilitation, insertion of artificial airways, pulmonary function assessment, hyperbaric oxygen, cardiovascular assessment, patient-ventilator system checks, prescribing machine settings and managing the patient-ventilator system.
+The focus of this clinical course is the application of therapies, techniques, and procedures used to support the adult patient in respiratory failure.
+Topics include pulmonary rehabilitation, insertion of artificial airways, pulmonary function assessment, hyperbaric oxygen, cardiovascular assessment, patient-ventilator system checks, prescribing machine settings, and managing the patient-ventilator system.